Another problem facing the older generations in first division is Gino Manzares and Russell Green.

 Two another things happen last night: The rider's parade included the mechanics and helpers.
 The Star Spangled Banner was lead by Jeff , the promoter, and everybody joined in and sung it.
 That was very cool.

 I won my first race my getting the gate and keeping Alexander behind me where he can drive someone else crazy.
 In the second race I got the gate again but Crazy passed me back but you can't follow him to close as his style is, to say it nicely, is uneven.
 But I gave it some gas and I think I got by him at the line.
 In the main the tapes didn't go up on the first try so we had a green light start and trying to figure out what to watch, the green light or the flagman, left me leaving last and I remained there.
-Considering last week when I was hurting so bad I had to retire after two rides making this main a great improvement.
+Considering last week when I was hurting so bad I had to retire after two rides making this main a g

 z